Adivaprayoga/Adiva/README.md

   <p>
   I'm a front-end developer based in Bali, Indonesia.
 Over the past few years, my main focus has been on React development.
 I have three years of professional experience in front-end development.
 In my free time, I enjoy working on random and stupid projects.

-  Besides programming, I also have interests in UI design and drawing, even though I wouldn't consider myself an expert in those areas (yet!).
+  Besides coding, I also have interests in UI design and drawing, even though I wouldn't consider myself an expert in those areas (yet!).
   </p>

   <br>